nlsgrndn/SCoBots/README.md

 Evaluation is run alongside training if the config `train.eval_on` is set to True.

-For running the baseline SPACE with the current evaluation and dataset framework please switch to branch `space_upstream`, where these usage instructions similarly apply.

 **Evaluating the model**

 `python3 main.py --task eval --config configs/config_file_name.yaml`